Important Please Note

 - With an early arrival today and two nights here, you will have plenty of time to explore.

 Accommodation: Pioneer Lodge Zion or similar, Zion NP

-- We have a full day to further explore the delights of Zion National Park.
+- You'll have a full day to further explore the delights of Zion National Park.
 There are various hikes to chose from, ranging from easy to strenuous.

-- We warm up our legs by taking a short hike from the valley floor to view the magical Emerald Pools.
+- Warm up your legs by taking a short hike from the valley floor to view the magical Emerald Pools.

-- We can also cool off from the summer sun by exploring the Riverside Walk.
+- You can also cool off from the summer sun by exploring the Riverside Walk.

 - The challenging option is to ascend 760 metres (2500 feet) to experience unbeatable panoramic views from the top of Angels Landing.